-OBJECTIVE 5-2.11: Protection OPF Archaeological & Historic Resources Land development and clearing activities shall incorporate appropriate measures to prevent damage to archaeologically and historically significant resources of local, regional, state, and federal significance.
+OBJECTIVE 5-2.11: Protection of Archaeological & Historic Resources Land development and clearing activities shall incorporate appropriate measures to prevent damage to archaeologically and historically significant resources of local, regional, state, and federal significance.

-- Policy 5-2.11.1: Coordinate Archaeological & Historic Preservation Activities The City shall continue coordination with the Florida Department of State and the federal government to implement City, State, and federal policies for identifying, preserving, and enhancing sites of historical and archaeological significance within Winter Park. - Policy 5-2.11.2: Preventing Adverse Impact of Development on Historic or Archaeological Sites The City shall continue programs to identify and preserve historic places and prevent development impacts from adversely disturbing archaeological sites that are identified during or before construction activity. - Policy 5-2.11.3: Protection of Designated Historic Sites The City shall continue to preserve historic and archaeological resources and protect these resources from adverse impacts of development through the site development process. - OBJECTIVE 5-2.12: Evaluation of the Conservation Element Effectiveness The City shall enforce the following policies to ensure that the Conservation Element protects the natural resources within the City of Winter Park. - Policy 5-2.12.1: Review the Impact of Changing Conditions on Conservation Policy The City shall monitor and evaluate significant changes in the characteristics of natural resources within Winter Park Policy implications of such changes shall be examined and corrective measures shall be pursued.
-Conservation policies shall be refined as needed in order to remain responsive to evolving problems and issues. - Policy 5-2.12.2: Schedule, Budget & Implement Programmed Activities The timely scheduling, programming, budgeting and implementation of programmed conservation activities identified in this Element shall be evidence of the City's effectiveness in carrying out a systematic program for implementing conservation goals, objectives, and policies. - Policy 5-2.12.3: Coordinate with Public & Private Sectors While continually implementing and evaluating the Conservation Element, the City shall maintain a process of intergovernmental coordination as well as coordination with private sector groups interested in conservation policy and programs.
-The effectiveness of this approach shall be evaluated by the success of coordination mechanisms in resolving conservation problems and issues. - Policy 5-2.12.4: Achieve Effective Resolution of Conservation Goals, Objectives & Policies The effectiveness of the Conservation Element shall be measured by the City's success in achieving conservation goals, objectives, and policies.
+Policy 5-2.11.1: Coordinate Archaeological & Historic Preservation Activities The City shall continue coordination with the Florida Department of State and the federal government to implement City, State, and federal policies for identifying, preserving, and enhancing sites of historical and archaeological significance within Winter Park.

+Policy 5-2.11.2: Preventing Adverse Impact of Development on Historic or Archaeological Sites The City shall continue programs to identify and preserve historic places and prevent development impacts from adversely disturbing archaeological sites that are identified during or before construction activity.

+Policy 5-2.11.3: Protection of Designated Historic Sites The City shall continue to preserve historic and archaeological resources and protect these resources from adverse impacts of development through the site development process.

+OBJECTIVE 5-2.12: Evaluation of the Conservation Element Effectiveness The City shall enforce the following policies to ensure that the Conservation Element protects the natural resources within the City of Winter Park.

+Policy 5-2.12.1: Review the Impact of Changing Conditions on Conservation Policy The City shall monitor and evaluate significant changes in the characteristics of natural resources within Winter Park Policy implications of such changes shall be examined and corrective measures shall be pursued.
+Conservation policies shall be refined as needed in order to remain responsive to evolving problems and issues.

+Policy 5-2.12.2: Schedule, Budget & Implement Programmed Activities The timely scheduling, programming, budgeting and implementation of programmed conservation activities identified in this Element shall be evidence of the City's effectiveness in carrying out a systematic program for implementing conservation goals, objectives, and policies.

+Policy 5-2.12.3: Coordinate with Public & Private Sectors While continually implementing and evaluating the Conservation Element, the City shall maintain a process of intergovernmental coordination as well as coordination with private sector groups interested in conservation policy and programs.
+The effectiveness of this approach shall be evaluated by the success of coordination mechanisms in resolving conservation problems and issues.

+Policy 5-2.12.4: Achieve Effective Resolution of Conservation Goals, Objectives & Policies The effectiveness of the Conservation Element shall be measured by the City's success in achieving conservation goals, objectives, and policies.
 The Conservation Element incorporates a systematic planning process for identifying conservation problems and issues and implementing corrective measures.

+Policy 5-2.12.5: Sustainability Action Plan The City's Sustainable Action Plan shall promote responsible and proactive decision-making that minimizes negative impacts and maintains balance between social, environmental, and economic growth.
+The Sustainability Action Plan shall serve as a roadmap depicting the City's current and future sustainability goals and targets by a specific timeframe.
+The Sustainability Action Plan is a living document intended to be updated annually and evolve over time.

-OBJECTIVE 5-2.13: Protection & Conservation Of Ground Water Quantity and Quality The City of Winter Park shall protect and conserve groundwater quantity and quality so that future development activities are conducted in a manner that, at a minimum, meets state water quality standards.
+OBJECTIVE 5-2.13: Protection & Conservation of Ground Water Quantity and Quality The City of Winter Park shall protect and conserve groundwater quantity and quality so that future development activities are conducted in a manner that, at a minimum, meets state water quality standards.